 Step 3: Prime

-It isn’t easy to match the color if the touch-up paint is not from the same can.
-So, always store leftover paint to use for touch-ups when needed.
-Then, apply the same paint used to paint the wall and try to match the same brand, color, and finish.
+It isn’t easy to match the color if the touch-up spray is not from the same can.
+So, always store leftover emulsion to use for touch-ups when needed.
+Then, apply the same dye used to colour the wall and try to match the same brand, color, and finish.

 Step 5: Check touch-ups after drying